 What is a digital writing pad?

 A Digital writing pad is an electronic pad or area to write and draw electrically.
 There’s many different types, but in this post we’ll be covering the type where you can write digitally on a pad for e-writing, note-taking and more.

 Tying to figure out the correct terminology for each type of digital writing or drawing pad can be confusing.
-For example, you have the type off digital writing pad that is considered a digital notepad (or electronic notepad), which has multiple uses)… and then there are some that only focus on only digital writing.
+For example, you have the type of digital writing pad that is considered a digital notepad (or electronic notepad), which has multiple uses)… and then there are some that only focus on only digital writing.

 Then, there’s the type of writing or drawing pad that is referred to by many as a drawing tablet, such as a Wacom Intuos.
 These are the type that don’t have a screen; these are commonly called graphics tablets.
 If the drawing tablet has a screen many called it a drawing pen tablet.

 There’s others that come with a screen (Best Budget Drawing Tablets with Screen Built-in), these double as a drawing tablet, but can also be used a digital writing pad.

 In all these cases the user is looking for a way to draw & write electronically, which is why electronic notebooks (or digital notepads) are ideal.

 Alternatively, touchscreen laptops also work: Best Touch Screen Laptops for Drawing

 Top Digital writing pads for writing, note taking, and annotating

 When writing notes, annotating, and utilizing pdf’s, a digital writing pad that has e-ink technology and is also a electronic notebook is ideal.
 Below, you’ll find why we chose our top picks and the differences between each choice.

 1. BOOX Nova3: Best Digital Writing Pad (Top Overall)

 The BOOX Nova3 is a premium, portable digital notepad; built primarily for writers, creators, work professionals and students.
 A truly lightweight digital writing pad (at just a little over a pound.)